The Middleman

 Mea culpa.

-Post image for One Year of Crazy Stuff
+One Year of Crazy Stuff

 Today, we shall deal with the craziest, most pointless and/or shocking stuff from the past year.